getsops/sops/README.rst

 .. code:: bash

-   $ sops --age age1yt3tfqlfrwdwx0z0ynwplcr6qxcxfaqycuprpmy89nr83ltx74tqdpszlw test.yaml > test.enc.yaml
+   $ sops --encrypt --age age1yt3tfqlfrwdwx0z0ynwplcr6qxcxfaqycuprpmy89nr83ltx74tqdpszlw test.yaml > test.enc.yaml

 When decrypting a file with the corresponding identity, sops will look for a text file name ``keys.txt`` located in a ``sops`` subdirectory of your user